Dean Ray: 2014–2016: Dean Ray and Sony Music Australia

 On 24 October 2014, it was announced that Ray had received a recording contract with Sony Music Australia.
 His debut single "Coming Back", which would have been his winner's single if he had won The X Factor, was released on the iTunes Store that same day.
 It debuted at number one on the ITunes Singles Chart (with Platinum status) and number five on the ARIA Singles Chart.
 Ray's self-titled debut album was released on 21 November 2014 and features studio recordings of selected songs he performed on The X Factor.
 It debuted at number five on the ARIA Albums Chart and number 21 on the New Zealand Albums Chart.
 The album was certified gold by the Australian Recording Industry Association for shipments of 35,000 copies.
 The album was the 75th best-selling album of 2014 in Australia.
 Ray was the supporting act for The Veronicas' Sanctified Tour in February 2015.
 On 17 March 2015, Ray released an acoustic cover of Jake Bugg's "Me and You" as his second single.
 His third single "I O U (A Heartache)" was released on 31 July 2015.
 In March 2016, it was speculated that Ray had been dropped by record company Sony Music, along with other X Factor finalists Reigan Derry, Marlisa Punzalan and Nathaniel Willemse.

-2017–present: The Messenger & 4 Trak Sessions – Volume 1
+2017–present: The Messenger and 4 Trak Sessions – Volume 1

-In August 2017, Ray released "The Winnings", the lead single from his second studio album,The Messenger which was released in October 2017.
-His follow up single "Call It a Day" was released shortly after.
-Rolling Stone magazine says of The Messenger "Ray delivers a set that's steeped in Australiana and affecting story-telling… The down-on-his-luck outlaw rocker motif isn't new, but Ray's talent turns it upside down with terrific verve."
+In August 2017, Ray released "The Winnings", the lead single from his second studio album, The Messenger which was released in October 2017.
+His follow-up single "Call It a Day" was released shortly after.
+Rolling Stone. magazine said of The Messenger: "Ray delivers a set that's steeped in Australiana and affecting story-telling...
+The down-on-his-luck outlaw rocker motif isn't new, but Ray's talent turns it upside down with terrific verve."

 In 2018, Ray then released the singles "Lady Powers", "Mystery", "Princess Annie" and "Scars".

 In October 2018, the Dean Ray was part of the 100 judges on All Together Now.

-In September 2020, Ray will release his third studio album, 4 Trak Sessions – Volume 1.
+In September 2020, Ray released his third studio album, 4 Trak Sessions – Volume 1.